Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Performance metrics for uncertainty quantification

 The target value for both $\text{CICP}_{\alpha}$ and $\text{PICP}_{\alpha}$ is $\alpha$.
 In practice, instead of fixing a particular value for $\alpha$, it is advised to compare the values of $\text{CICP}_{\alpha}$ (resp. $\text{PICP}_{\alpha}$) against $\alpha$ for many values for $\alpha$ on $(0,1)$ in order to get the $\alpha$-CI plot (resp. $\alpha$-PI plot), as suggested by \cite{demay2022alphaCI}.
 For instance, if the values of $\text{CICP}_{\alpha}$ are above $\alpha$, it means that the GP variance is over-estimated, in other words, the surrogate model is under-confident.
 We say that the variance of the model is well calibrated, or that the intervals are reliable when the $\alpha$-CI and $\alpha$-PI plots are close to the diagonal $y=x$ line.
 For repeated numerical experiments, we prefer a scalar metric rather than an entire plot for each computation, this is why we use the integral absolute error (IAE) \cite{marrel2024gps_insights} defined as:

 The closer the IAE is to $0$, the more reliable the confidence or prediction intervals are.
 The IAE metric summarizes the information contained in the $\alpha$-CI or $\alpha$-PI plot, but it does not, however, indicate if the model tends to overestimate or underestimate the predictive uncertainty.

-Finally, an other important remark is that the $Q^2$ only depends on the predictive mean and the interval widths depend only on the predictive variance, whereas the coverage probabilities and IAEs depend on both predictive mean and variance.
+The previous integrals are computed using the trapezoidal rule on a uniform grid $\alpha \in \{0.001, 0.002, \dots, 0.999\}$.
+Finally, another important remark is that the $Q^2$ only depends on the predictive mean and the interval widths depend only on the predictive variance, whereas the coverage probabilities and IAEs depend on both predictive mean and variance.